alfredcs/Configure-Mod_wsgi-Instead-Of-Eventlet-For-Keystone/README.md

 Starting with Kilo release, eventlet is replaced with mod_wsgi in front of Keystone service to avoid close_wait staus in TCP sessions.
-This page descibes wsgi and Keystone configurations in detail steps.
 Per Morgan Fainbery, the chief developer of Kerystone.
 The main reasons are that

     "Keystone relies on apache/web-server modules to handle federated identity (validation of SAML, etc) and similar SSO type authentication (Kerberos)."
     "Eventlet has proven problematic when it comes to workloads within Keystone, notably that a number of actions cannot yield (either due to lacking in Eventlet, or that the dependent library uses C-bindings that eventlet is not able to work with)."

 Followings configuration steps are for RedHat/CentOS platform.
-Please ajust accordingly for debian Linux platforms.
+Please adjust accordingly for debian or other Linux flavors.

 Step 1: Create a /etc/httpd/conf.d/wsgi-keystone.conf